- Home

 Exercising at home

-There are many ways you can exercise from the comfort of your home too.
-And, as luck would have it, lots of everyday household jobs count as strength training and aerobic activity.
+There are many ways you can exercise from the comfort of your home, too.
+And, as luck would have it, many everyday household jobs count as strength training and aerobic activity.

 Fixing the car, DIY, and gardening can all have big health benefits – and, in fact, the NHS has emphasised that gardening can be both a moderate and vigorous aerobic activity, as well as an effective exercise for strengthening muscles.
 Any form of digging or landscaping counts as robust aerobic activity, while raking leaves, planting seeds, and pulling weeds are more moderate.
 Even mowing the lawn at a leisurely pace counts!